vanlooverenkoen/Launched-Gradle-Plugin/docs/README.txt

 ### Launched Gradle Plugin ###

-**Before You Start**
+**How To Use**

 Supported Kotlin version 1.2.30 and above
-Make sure git is installed and added to your PATH
-Make sure the latest Android Build Tools are installed and added to your PATH (needed for aapt)

-**How To Use**

 Import in root gradle

     buildscript {
         repositories {